radiomicsgroup/SpinFlowSim/examples/tutorial2.md

-# Tutorial 2: using synthetic dMRI signal to inform microvasculature parameter estimation
+# Tutorial 2: using synthetic dMRI signals to inform microvasculature parameter estimation

 This tutorial shows you how the diffusion MRI (dMRI) signals you synthesized as explained in [Tutorial 1](https://github.com/radiomicsgroup/SpinFlowSim/edit/main/examples/tutorial1.md), can be used to inform the estimation of properties of the vascular networks.
 Please remember that to go through our tutorials you need python 3 with:
 - [numpy](https://numpy.org) (developed with version 1.24.2)